Upstream-Research/records.net/README.md

 records.net
 -----------

-Revised: 2017-08-10 (db)

 .NET Tabular Data and Data Record Library

+*Copyright (c) 2017 Upstream Research, All Rights Reserved.*

+The source code for this library is made available under an "MIT" license, See the "LICENSE" file for details.

+Revised: 2017-08-11 (db)

-(20170810 (db) Warning, this is unstable and untested code.
+_(20170810 (db) Warning, this is unstable and untested code.
-It has been released in the interest of getting this code out into the community, where it may be further developed into something stable)
+It has been released in the interest of getting this code out into the community, where it may be further developed into something stable)_

 ## Overview